 The student and the thesis adviser choose an appropriate doctoral committee.
-The student then completes a "Nomination of Doctoral Committee" form and submits it to the Doctoral Program Secretary at least one month prior to taking the DCE.
-The form can be accessed from the Graduate School's website at https://info.rpi.edu/graduate-academics/submit-your-thesis-dissertation/#Forms under the "Submit Your Thesis" tab, and a hardcopy can be found in JEC 6009.
-This form must be complete and contain the original signatures of the Committee members.
-The Office of Graduate Education (OGE) will not accept scanned or faxed versions of this form.
+The student then completes a "Nomination of Doctoral Committee" form and submits it to the Doctoral Program Administrator at least one month prior to taking the DCE.
+The form can be accessed from the Graduate School's website at https://info.rpi.edu/graduate-academics/submit-your-thesis-dissertation/#Forms under the "Submit Your Thesis/Dissertation" tab, and a hardcopy can be found in JEC 6003.
+This form must be complete and contain the signatures of the Committee members.
 After departmental approval, it is forwarded to the Graduate School, which then officially appoints the student's doctoral committee.